YourmixJNR/YourmixJNR/README.md

 I'm Michael Victor.

-I’m a Front-End Developer located in Nigeria.
+I’m a Front-End Engineer located in Nigeria.
 I have a serious passion for UI effects, animations and creating intuitive, dynamic user experiences.

 I focus on HTML, CSS and Javascript.
 And I also use frontend frameworks such as Bootstarp, Tailwind and React.